Snake12534/bzflagRPG/README.md

 Finish by Jan 31, 2014

-1) Make 1/10 maps for the battlefield - done
+1) Make 1/10 maps for the battlefield - done \n
-2) Gather a team of dedicated programmers (please pm me, would appreciate) - not finish
+2) Gather a team of dedicated programmers (please pm me, would appreciate) - not finish \n
-3) store data for each shoot successful - not finish
+3) store data for each shoot successful - not finish \n
-4) Find a way to show that data through slash command - not finish
+4) Find a way to show that data through slash command - not finish \n
-5) create a save plugin to save players data - not finish
+5) create a save plugin to save players data - not finish \n

 -Snake12534 comment below